gaggioma/SpaceShooter/README.md

 ## Purpose
 During these boring christams holidays i tried to study in the deep the new release of [Vue.js](https://vuejs.org/), but i had to find something on which both to test this new rewrited framework, see the performance and know if the simplicity of write code could induce me to adopt it respect to its ancestor.<br/>

-For this purpose i have implemented a custom and rudimental game (but funny) of the legendary [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders).<br/>
+For this purpose i have implemented a custom and coarse (but funny) copy of the legendary game [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders).<br/>

 ## Implementation